Lawsuits Claim Drivers Were Underpaid on Total Vehicle Loss Claims

 - Allegations have surfaced that some car insurance companies are failing to include the cost of sales tax and certain fees when paying out claims for totaled vehicles.
 A class action lawsuit could help policyholders get back the difference between what they were paid and what they should have been paid.

-Drivers may not be getting fully reimbursed for the true value of their cars because some insurance companies are failing to include the cost of sales tax and certain fees in their payouts.
+Drivers may not be getting fully reimbursed for the true value of their cars because some insurance companies are allegedly failing to include the cost of sales tax and certain fees in their payouts.

-Total Loss Claims: Were You Properly Reimbursed?
+Total Loss Claims: Were You Properly Reimbursed for Taxes, Fees?

 Recent class action lawsuits allege that some auto insurers’ total loss payouts don’t always reflect the full replacement cost of a totaled vehicle.